kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 {% endhighlight %}
 {% endfigure %}

-This code does needs some explanation: First I load Gulp and BrowserSync which are needed in this task.
+This code does needs some explanation: First I load Gulp.js and BrowserSync which are needed in this task.
 Then I load the configuration for BrowserSync.
 I will create this configuration file in a moment.
 Keeping all configurations out of the tasks will make them more usable and they can be easily shared between different projects.

 The second thing worth mentioning is `['build']`.
-This does mean before starting BrowserSync it first will run the `build` Gulp task (which I will write later).
-Ever Gulp task needs a name.
+This does mean before starting BrowserSync it first will run the `build` Gulp.js task (which I will write later).
+Every Gulp.js task needs a name.
 As second parameter you can either add a JavaScript callback or tasks or both.

 ## Configuration
-I create a new file `config.js` in the main Gulp folder:
+I create a new file `config.js` in the main Gulp.js folder:

 {% figure code-figure "config.js" %}
 {% highlight javascript %}